davidmartinezros/app-3d-three-template/projects/app3d-three-template/README.md

 ## how to create a three.js project

-You have to import the three.js types needed into your project.
+You can import the three.js library and types needed into your project (**are OPTIONAL**, only if you want a different version).

 ```
-npm i three --save (is optional, only if you want a different version)
+npm i three --save
 npm i @types/webgl2 --save
 npm i @types/offscreencanvas --save
 ```

-Add the three.js file to your project in the angular.json file, which is loaded by the component as a peerDependency.
+Add the three.js file to your project in the angular.json file, which **is LOADED** by the component as a **dependency**.

 ```
 "scripts": [